Our new owner Sasha Capocci is famous for her cake making. She donates her cakes to good causes.

 People that know him understand that he is a very polite elderly gentleman. he goes out of his way to make friends and to help people.

-He was a well known and very much liked person who had helped many people out with problems they had with their housing association.
+He was well-known and very much liked as a person who had helped many people out with problems they had with their housing association.

 Indeed he had been elected 3 times as the chair of the residents association.
-He lost his position when he whistle blew on the Housing association for incompetence to the local MP.
+He lost his position when he did whistle blow on the Housing Association for incompetence to the local MP.

 David was and never will be a yes person.
 He fights for the rights of individuals.